Part of the Gay Charlotte Guide — bars, events & things to do.

 Charlotte Pride grew from a modest community gathering into the largest LGBTQ+ event in the Carolinas, now drawing hundreds of thousands to Uptown each August.
 Organized by the nonprofit Charlotte Pride, the festival stayed free and public even as it scaled — a deliberate choice to keep it open to everyone across the region.
 In recent years it moved into First Ward Park and the surrounding Uptown streets, putting the celebration in the literal center of the city, with the parade marching down Tryon Street, Charlotte's main artery.

 Charlotte Pride 2026 is the weekend of Saturday, August 15 and Sunday, August 16.
-The festival runs both days from 12–6 PM at First Ward Park in Uptown Charlotte, and the parade steps off Sunday, August 16 at 1 PM down North Tryon Street.
-Pride Week events, including the Drag Pageant, run in the days leading up to the weekend.
+The festival runs Saturday 12–10 PM and Sunday 12–6 PM at First Ward Park in Uptown Charlotte, and the parade steps off Sunday, August 16 at 1 PM down North Tryon Street.
+Pride Week runs August 9–14, opening with the Interfaith Service on Sunday the 9th and building to the Drag Pageant at Chasers NoDa on Thursday the 13th.

 Yes.
 Both the Charlotte Pride Festival and the parade are completely free and open to the public — no tickets or admission required.
 Some individual Pride Week events, club nights, and the VIP Crown Club experience are ticketed, but the core festival and parade cost nothing to attend.